The assault of a president’s son led to the creation of the U.S. Capitol Police

 Adams’s single term in office was a notably bitter period in Washington; he won the White House in the disputed election of 1824, despite Andrew Jackson receiving a plurality of the vote.
 Jackson and his supporters spent the next four years faulting and insulting Adams wherever they could.

 John Adams II was in his twenties and worked as his father’s personal secretary.
-He had inherited “many of the peculiarities” of his father and grandfather, former President John Adams, and could “make himself very obnoxious,” according to the Atlantic in an 1880 reminisce.
+He had inherited “many of the peculiarities” of his father and grandfather, President John Adams, and could “make himself very obnoxious,” according to the Atlantic in an 1880 reminisce.

 In 1827, he insulted the editor of a Jackson-supporting newspaper at a party.
-Soon afterward, he came face-to-face with the editor on the steps of the Capitol Rotunda while delivering letters for his dad.
-The editor pulled his nose and slapped him – a provocation for a duel, but the younger Adams didn’t fight back.
+Soon afterward, he came face-to-face with the editor on the steps of the Capitol Rotunda while delivering letters for his father.
+The editor pulled his nose and slapped him — a provocation for a duel, but the younger Adams didn’t fight back.

 The president believed the humiliating episode wouldn’t have happened if there had been more security, and so requested Congress fund a formal police force to “secure the way between the president’s office and Congress,” according to the book “America’s Royalty: All the Presidents’ Children.”